-Despite the declining regional population, Figure 20 shows that demand for healthcare services is expected to increase between 2017 and 2041.
-The reason is that the regional population is aging, and demand and thus cost for healthcare services rises by age.
-In fact, the existing data reveal that demand by seniors age 65 and older is approximately three times greater than the overall average demand.
+Despite the declining regional population, Figure 20 shows that demand for healthcare services is expected to increase significantly from 2017 to 2041.
+The reason is that the regional population is aging and demand for healthcare services rises by age.
+In fact, the existing data reveal that demand by seniors ages 65 and older is approximately three times greater than the overall average demand.

-Turning our attention to the retirement-replacement component of demand for healthcare providers, Figure

-21 shows the age structure of healthcare providers in Northwestern Ontario in 2011.
+Turning our attention to the retirement replacement component of demand for healthcare providers, Figure 21 shows the age structure of healthcare providers in Northwestern Ontario in 2011.
 Overall, 20.8 per cent of healthcare providers in Northwestern Ontario were older than 55.
-Approximately 27.8 per cent of the family physicians and 26.0 per cent of those in nursing occupations were older than age 55.
-The youngest group appears to be those in the assisting occupations, with 13.6 per cent older than age 55.
-Approximately 46.3 per cent of all healthcare providers were older than 45.
-Again, those in nursing and professional occupations had the largest share of persons older than 45.
+Approximately 27.8 per cent of the family physicians and 26.0 per cent of those in nursing occupations were older than 55 years of age.
+The youngest group appears to be those in the assisting occupations, with approximately 13.6 per cent who are older than 55 years of age.
+Approximately 46.3 per cent of all healthcare providers were older than 45 years of age.
+Again, those in nursing and professional occupations had the largest share of persons older than 45 years of age.